BeccAllfor1/django-todo-list/README.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to validate CSS

+[CI Python Validator](https://pep8ci.herokuapp.com/) - was used to validate Python

 [Beautify](https://www.jpkc.com/tools/beautify/) - was used to correct indentation issues and get rid of too much whitespace - HTML, CSS

 [Allauth](https://docs.allauth.org/en/latest/) - for authentication and registration